-innobackupex is a script written in Perl that wraps the xtrabackup and tar4ibd binaries and performs the tasks where the performance and efficiency of C program isn’t needed.
-In this way, it provides a convinient and integrated approach to backing up in many common scenarios.
+innobackupex is a script written in Perl that wraps the xtrabackup and performs the tasks where the performance and efficiency of C program isn’t needed.
+In this way, it provides a convenient and integrated approach to backing up in many common scenarios.

 The following describes the rationale behind innobackupex actions.